 Anita Say Chan, PhD (she/her) is a scholar and educator dedicated to feminist and decolonial approaches to technology.

-She is a Professor of Information Sciences and Media, and founder of the Community Data Clinic at the University of Illinois at Urbana-Champaign, and a Research Fellow at the Charles Babbage Institute.
+She is a Professor of Information Sciences, and founder of the Community Data Clinic at the University of Illinois at Urbana-Champaign, and a Research Fellow at the Charles Babbage Institute.

 The insidious legacy of eugenics lives on in the techno-surveillance, algorithmic authoritarianism, and data-driven discrimination of Big Tech.
-This book explains how it happened and why we need to fight back.
+This book explains how it happened and how we can reclaim tools to fight back.

 Silicon Valley’s obsession with intelligence - and fantasy of creating a “superior” form modeled on their self-image as cognitive elites - has its roots in eugenics.
 The talk on Techno-Elites, IQ and Eugenics delivered at the University of Pennsylvania's Center for Advanced Research in Global Communication at the Annenberg School of Communication in October 2023 makes this connection, drawing from Predatory Data: Eugenics in Big Tech and Our Fight for an Independent Future.